Sean Longstaff: Blackpool sign teenage Newcastle United midfielder on loan

 Blackpool have signed young midfielder Sean Longstaff on loan from Premier League side Newcastle United until 6 January 2018.

-Longstaff, 19, had a spell on loan with Scottish Premiership side Kilmarnock last season, making 17 apperances.
+Longstaff, 19, had a spell on loan with Scottish Premiership side Kilmarnock last season, making 17 appearances.

 "He's someone who made a big impression with Kilmarnock last season," manager Gary Bowyer told the club's website.